hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/virtualmachinetemplate.md

         - echo "Hello World"
 ```

-> **NOTE:** Future releases of HobbyFarm will allow the Cloud-Init configuration to be saved in it's own field inside the VirtualMachineTemplate.
+> **NOTE:** Future releases of HobbyFarm will allow the Cloud-Init configuration to be saved in it's own field inside the VirtualMachineTemplate or a ConfigMap.

 ## Services and Webinterfaces
 Services and webinterfaces can be configured for VMTs.
 A Service may provide a webinterface on a specific port and path which will be shown to the user in an iFrame.
 This webinterface will be proxied to ensure authorization.